FNALLPC/egamma-hats/README.md

 # this gives you permission to read CMS data via xrootd
 voms-proxy-init --voms cms --valid 100:00

-# in case you do not already have this in your .bashrc (or equivalent) please run
-source /cvmfs/cms.cern.ch/cmsset_default.sh

 jupyter notebook --no-browser --port 8xxx
 ```